AidanS39/csc427_project3/README.md

 This project was developed and tested on the TCNJ HPC system.

 The program has 2 main features, a ranking list feature and a top k evaluation feature.
 These features include versions for AllTokens and Singletons.
+Results will always slightly differ as the training and test sets are always randomly selected.

 ## Requirements